Main Menu

 Not on View

-DescriptionSmall dish.
-Off-set, vertical rim with a rounded edge; short, convex curving side turning abruptly inward to an almost flat bottom, slightly convex on its underside.
-Composite mosaic pattern formed from polygonal sections of a single cane in a purple ground with opaque white rods surrounding an opaque white circle around a purple circle, with a central opaque yellow and green spiral.
-Composite mosaic pattern formed from polygonal sections of a single cane in a purple ground with opaque white rods surrounding an opaque white circle around a purple circle, with a central opaque yellow and green spiral.
+DescriptionThis small dish was made using the mosaic glass technique, mold fused and abraded.
+It has an off-set, vertical rim with a rounded edge, a short convex curving side turning inward to an almost flat bottom, which is slightly convex on its underside.
+A composite mosaic pattern is formed from polygonal sections of a single cane in a purple ground with opaque white rods surrounding an opaque white circle around a purple circle, with a central opaque yellow and green spiral.

 Published ReferencesGrose, David F., Early Ancient Glass: Core-Formed, Rod-Formed, and Cast Vessels and Objects from the Late Bronze Age to the Early Roman Empire, 1600 B. C. to A. D. 50, New York: Hudson Hills Press in association with the Toledo Museum of Art, 1989, cat. no. 585, p.
 335, drawing p.
 430.